 An agenda is required to propose clock hours.
 Please enter an agenda for each DATE/Course.

-V. Sign in Sheets/Attendance logs: Please upload sign in sheets (if onsite meetings)/attendance reports (if virtual meetings) soon after trainings conclude so that attendance can be verified and clock hours awarded.
+V. Sign in Sheets/Participant Reports: Please upload sign in sheets (if onsite meetings)/participant reports from ZOOM or Teams (if virtual meetings) soon after trainings conclude so that attendance can be verified and clock hours awarded.